 The new Dropbox logo was released with lines like “Making the everyday more extraordinary” and “unlocking creativity.”
 Vibrant ads started popping up around Brooklyn, joining the likes of whiskey and Adidas billboards, with headlines like “the world needs your dreamy energy.”

 The redesign was a departure from the tech company look; it was aesthetically pleasing.
 It felt fresh and modern, which is essential as times and styles change.
 But while Dropbox has expanded into creation tools like “Paper,” I still consider it a utility product.
 At the end of the day, most of us simply use Dropbox to store and organize files.
 I don’t *love* Dropbox, but I use it.
-And that’s okay.
+And that’s OK.
 We don’t want it or need it to be more than that.

 Or consider the Mailchimp redesign from 2018.
 While many creative folks use Mailchimp, it is ultimately a tool for creating emails and marketing campaigns.
 It’s a means to an end, not the end itself.
 It’s the medium, not the message.
 Yet the new brand uses whimsical illustrations and “artful scenes” to present its offering.
 Again, we see a utility product marketing itself as an emotional product.